 Email clients track user behaviour, such as open rates, click-through rates, and spam complaints.
 If recipients consistently mark emails from a particular sender as spam or do not engage with the emails, future emails from that sender may be filtered as spam.

-The only solution is to clean your list, make it easy to unsubscribe, and wait for things to get normal.
+The only solution is to clean your list, make it easy to unsubscribe, target your engaged contacts and wait for things to slowly get back on track.

 Spam traps in your list